Sargent Shriver: Illness and death

 Shriver was diagnosed with Alzheimer's disease in 2003.
 In 2004, his daughter, Maria, published a children's book, What's Happening to Grandpa?, to help explain Alzheimer's to children.
 The book gives suggestions on how to help and to show love to an elderly person with the disease.
 In July 2007, Shriver's son-in-law, California Governor Arnold Schwarzenegger, speaking in favor of stem-cell research, said that Shriver's Alzheimer's disease had advanced to the point that "Today, he does not even recognize his wife."
 Maria Shriver discusses her father's worsening condition in a segment for the four-part 2009 HBO documentary series The Alzheimer's Project called Grandpa, Do You Know Who I Am?, including describing a moment when she decided to stop trying to correct his various delusions.

 On August 11, 2009, Shriver's wife of 56 years, Eunice, died at the age of 88.
 He attended her wake and funeral in Centerville and Hyannis, Massachusetts.
-Two weeks later, on August 29, 2009, he also attended the funeral of her brother Ted Kennedy in Boston, Massachusetts.
+Two weeks later, on August 29, 2009, he attended the funeral of her brother Ted Kennedy in Boston, Massachusetts.

 Shriver died on January 18, 2011, in Suburban Hospital in Bethesda, Maryland, at age 95.
 Shriver's family released a statement calling him "a man of giant love, energy, enthusiasm, and commitment" who "lived to make the world a more joyful, faithful, and compassionate place."
 President Barack Obama also released a statement, calling Shriver "one of the brightest lights of the greatest generation".
 Aaron S. Williams, the director of the Peace Corps, said in a statement, "The entire Peace Corps community is deeply saddened by the passing of Sargent Shriver."
 He further noted that Shriver "served as our founder, friend, and guiding light for the past 50 years" and that "his legacy of idealism will live on in the work of current and future Peace Corps volunteers."
 He is buried alongside his wife Eunice at St. Francis Xavier Cemetery in Centerville, Massachusetts.